 For S-corporation sales, the amount allocated to goodwill is generally whatever is left after allocating any other items.
 All other items should be agreed upon based on their fair-market value.
 Whatever remains will usually get plugged as the figure for goodwill.
 Goodwill is treated as a capital gain item for the seller.
 There is generally no basis in the goodwill, so the full amount allocated will normally be treated as a capital gain.
 The buyer is then required to amortize this amount, usually over a 15-year period.
 Since this is a much slower recovery period, most buyers will try to allocate a smaller amount to goodwill.

 Clearly, there is a lot that goes into buying or selling an S-corporation.
 There are more assets that may be allocated in an asset sale that weren’t covered here, and every sale is different.
 Throughout the process, it is critical to consult with attorneys and accountants to ensure you get the results you are looking for.
-For more information or planning help, contact me!
+For more information or planning help, book a free consultation!